ballerina-platform/module-ballerinax-hubspot.crm.commerce.taxes/examples/search_taxes/Search Tax.md

 ## Hubspot Tax Creator

-This use case demonstrates how the `hubspot.crm.commerce.taxes` API can be utilized to Search for taxes and create a batch of taxes.
+This use case demonstrates how the Ballerina `hubspot.crm.commerce.taxes` Connector can be utilized to Search for taxes and create a batch of taxes.
 The example involves a sequence of actions that leverage the Hubspot CRM API v3 to automate the process of creating and updating a sales pipeline

 ## Prerequisites